 Just last year in 2016, Nu Skin was accused of operating illegal pyramid-type of schemes in China and making misleading statements about their products to consumers.
 The incident has resulted in a $47 million dollar lawsuit settlement.

-In case you are wondering, most of the products aren’t approved by FDA for safety use.
+In case you are wondering, most of the products aren’t approved by the FDA for safety use.
 Yet, Nu Skin continues to make exaggerated claims about their products that prompted the authority to intervene with the possibility of conducting clinical trials to prove their efficacy.

 All these news can be found on the internet and they will certainly raise doubts among those who are consumer and business savvy.